jwnfld3/sharepoint-team/README.md

 ## Conclusion

-Creating a SharePoint Team Site associated with a Microsoft 365 Group empowers teams with a collaborative space to store documents, share resources, and work together in real time.
+Creating a SharePoint Team Site empowers teams with a collaborative space to store documents, share resources, and work together in real time.
 Proper configuration and permissions ensure secure and efficient collaboration aligned with organizational needs.